NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/middleware.md

    ````

+>[!WARNING]
-Warning: Avoid modifying `HttpResponse` after invoking next, one of the next components in the pipeline may have written to the response, causing it to be sent to the client.
+> Avoid modifying `HttpResponse` after invoking next, one of the next components in the pipeline may have written to the response, causing it to be sent to the client.

 > [!NOTE]
 > This `ConfigureLogInline` method is called when the application is run with an environment set to `LogInline`.
 Learn more about [Working with Multiple Environments](environments.md).
 We will be using variations of `Configure[Environment]` to show different options in the rest of this article.
 The easiest way to run the samples in Visual Studio is with the `web` command, which is configured in *project.json*.
 See also [Application Startup](startup.md).